 Age on 30 September: 14.

-The essay was read out by the author (then a master on the staff) at a commemorative lecture held 25 years after the raid on 30 September 1965.
+This essay was read out by the author (then a master on the staff) at a commemorative lecture held in 1965 at Sherborne School on the 25th anniversary of the raid.

 ‘An Air Raid on Sherborne’